jj5/kickass-crypto/README.md

 Your round-trip data is probably less essential than your at-rest data.

-It's a very good idea to make sure you have backups of the secret keys for your essential rount-trip or at-rest data.
+It's a very good idea to make sure you have backups of the secret keys for your essential round-trip or at-rest data.
 You can consider:

 * off-server secret key backups (only send to trusted hosts on secure networks)
 * off-site secret key backups (only send to trusted hosts on secure networks)